Mechanical cell interactions on curved interfaces: Introduction

-Equation~\eqref{cell-density-1D} provides a direct relationship between mechanical properties of a cell body ($k$ and $\eta$) and the mechanics-driven evolution of a continuous cell density at the tissue scale.
-For non-Hookean restoring force laws, other nonlinear density dependences of the diffusivity hold~\citep{murray2012,baker2019}.
-In this paper, we generalise Eq.~\eqref{cell-density-1D} to represent the evolution of cell density due to mechanical relaxation in curved epithelial layers.
-We base our mathematical model on a discrete model of cells interacting as a chain of mechanical springs similar to those proposed in the above works, except that we consider the springs to be oriented along a curved interface.
-This interface represents a substrate providing support for the cells, such as an epithelial basement membrane, or other biological tissues supporting confluent cell layers, such as osteoblasts lying on bone tissue~\citep{martin1998}.
-We propose two different spring models to represent the cells' mechanical interactions: one in which the springs are straight and bridge across discrete positions of the continuous interface, and one in which the springs are curved and follow the curved interface.
-We then devise a new continuum limit procedure of these spring models of cellular mechanics based on assuming that each cell comprises $m$ springs and letting $m\to\infty$.
-In this way, the number of cells and cell density can remain finite while the length of the springs goes to zero, allowing us to perform expansions in terms of small spring lengths.
-Our procedure allows us to provide formal justifications for cell parameter rescalings with $m$ that are necessary for converging to consistent dynamics.
-These scalings were previously mentioned in~\citep{murray2009,murphy2019} without rigorous justification.
-Our procedure also provides the order of approximation of the continuum limit to describe discrete model behaviour as $m\to\infty$, which explains why continuous densities approximate cell densities from the discrete model particularly well at the midpoint of the springs.
-We also investigate time scales of mechanical relaxation in the discrete models and the stability of homogenous densities depending on the spring restoring force laws~\citep{murray2012}.
+In addition to improving the biological relevance of spring models of epithelial tissues by considering curved interfaces, our work also provides a new continuum limit procedure, based on expansions in small spring lengths.
+Each cell is assumed to comprise $m$ springs and we let $m\to\infty$.
+In this way, the number of cells and cell density remain finite while the length of the springs goes to zero.
+We feel that this procedure is more intuitive and it involves less intermediate steps than the continuum limits proposed by~\cite{murray2009} and by~\cite{murphy2019}.
+It ensures that cell numbers remain finite on a finite domain, which is more biologically relevant to represent confined tissues.
+Furthermore, our procedure allows us to provide formal justifications for cell parameter rescalings with $m$ that are necessary for converging to consistent dynamics.
+These parameter scalings were previously mentioned in~\citep{murray2009,murphy2019} without rigorous justification.
+We also provide for the first time the rate of convergence of the discrete models to the continuum limit as $m\to\infty$, which explains in particular why continuous densities approximate cell densities from the discrete model particularly well at the midpoint of the springs~\citep{murphy2019}. \cend We also investigate time scales of mechanical relaxation in the discrete models and the stability of homogenous densities depending on the spring restoring force laws~\citep{murray2012}.
 Finally, we calculate both the tangential and normal stresses within the cellular tissue to illustrate how surface tension induced by the spring forces generates curvature-dependent normal stress.